Driver Control Unit (DCU)

 12V Battery Voltage

-The 12V battery voltage will vary from around 12.0V to as much as 15.0V but, we are not interested in measuring it much below 12.0V.
-You can't simply connect the battery to an analogue input and have to use a voltage divider.
-Putting 12V across a resistance such as a voltage divider will add a phantom load and start to drain the battery, so we have to ensure the voltage divider is high resistance.
+The 12V battery voltage will vary from around 12.0V to as much as 15.0V.
+You can't simply connect the battery to an analogue input, so we use a voltage divider.
+Putting 12V across a resistance such as our voltage divider will add a 'phantom load' and start to drain the battery, so we have to ensure the voltage divider has a very high resistance, to make this additional load negligible.

-If we have a 3.3V maximum input on our analogue pin, then we need to divide the 16.0V (worst case) by about 5, to ensure we stay within the 3.3V limit.
-If we use a 100KΩ resistor in series with a 100KΩ potentiometer, then we are adding a 200KΩ load to the 12V battery, which is negligible.
-We can then calibrate the system to measure 3.0V at 16.0V input.
+We have a 3.3V maximum input on our analogue pin, then we need to divide the 16.0V (worst case) by about 4.85, to ensure we stay within the 3.3V limit.
+If we use a 100KΩ resistor in series with a 20KΩ potentiometer, then we are adding a negligible load to the 12V battery (about 0.1mA).

 Temperature Sensors